bbauska/Anti-Project2025/anti.md

 poor educational outcomes, high school failure, and a host of behavioral and psychological problems.
 By contrast, homes with non-related ‘boyfriends’ present are among the most dangerous place for a child to be.
 HHS should prioritize married father engagement in its messaging, health, and welfare policies.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025: “HHS policies should never place the desires of adults over the right of children to be raised by the biological fathers and mothers who conceive them.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025: “HHS policies should never place the desires of adults over the right of children to
+be raised by the biological fathers and mothers who conceive them.”
 “In the context of current and emerging reproductive technologies, HHS policies should never place the desires of adults over the right of children to be raised by the biological fathers and mothers who conceive them.
 In cases involving biological parents who are found by a court to be unfit because of abuse or neglect, the process of adoption should be speedy, certain, and supported generously by HHS.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24] Project 2025 pushed the prioritization of funding home-based childcare by parents or family instead of universal childcare.
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 pushed the prioritization of funding home-based childcare by parents or family
+instead of universal childcare.
 “Prioritize funding for home-based childcare, not universal day care.
 As HRSA’s Early Childhood Health page outlines, ‘Currently, only about half of U.S. preschoolers are on- track with their development and ready for school.
 And more than one in four of children (28%) who